PeterC66/m4ops/NotesStandardsPractices.md

 #### Modals

 - [Modals](https://github.com/vuejs/awesome-vue#overlay)
-- Use [portal-vue](https://linusborg.github.io/portal-vue/#/guide) (a set of two components that allow you to render a component's template (or a part of it) anywhere in the document - even outside the part controlled by your Vue App!)
+- We use [portal-vue](https://linusborg.github.io/portal-vue/#/guide) (a set of two components that allow you to render a component's template (or a part of it) anywhere in the document - even outside the part controlled by your Vue App!)
+  - can also see [lessons](https://gaming.youtube.com/watch?v=1yWAxrpL3zU&list=PL7CcGwsqRpSOZAiNYyVvgTKSyARERvvij) from [Advanced Vue Component Design course (not free)](https://adamwathan.me/advanced-vue-component-design/)
   - Did try to use [buefy (b-modal)](https://buefy.github.io/documentation/modal), but now only use buefy css classes (see Buefy styles for ref.css)

-  - can also see [lessons](https://gaming.youtube.com/watch?v=1yWAxrpL3zU&list=PL7CcGwsqRpSOZAiNYyVvgTKSyARERvvij) from [Advanced Vue Component Design course (not free)](https://adamwathan.me/advanced-vue-component-design/)
+##### Our Modals structure

+- the Modal actually appears in portal-target in App.vue, a standard component from portal-vue
+- the main Modal component is ModalOuter, which handles the background and switching, and has:
+  - a slot for a ModalInner
+- ModalOuter is switched on/off by the actions showPortal('ModalOuter') and hidePortal()
+- The main detail is in eg ActionsPane, which contains:
+  - the button for opening the modal
+  - the ModalOuter component
+  - a ModalInner - one possible of these is ModalInnerForForms, which has a formData prop
+  - any needed props, including their:
+    - import and computed definition

 #### Other Vue aspects